 The objectives of the Emergency Medical Services (EMS) Interest Group include:

-The mission of the Evidence Based Healthcare and Implementation Interest Group is the applied concept of merging healthcare professional expertise, research, and patient priorities/circumstances via a defined process of finding, appraising, and employing clinical science at the bedside.
+The mission of the Evidence Based Healthcare and Implementation (EBHI) Interest Group is the applied concept of merging healthcare professional expertise, research, and patient priorities/circumstances via a defined process of finding, appraising, and employing clinical science at the bedside.
 The interest group provides a network of expertise from the emergency medicine resident to the seasoned investigator, which serves as a forum for research, education, and clinical practice.

 The Medical Quality Management Interest Group exists to promote the development of a skills and knowledge base for faculty engaged in medical quality management, and to provide the ability for academic professionals involved in medical quality management an opportunity and forum for networking.Recent objectives of the Medical Quality Management Interest Group include:

 last person joined 2 months ago

 The Neurologic Emergency Medicine (EM) Interest Group exists to improve research, education, and patient care in the areas of traumatic brain injury, stroke, epilepsy, and other acute neurological emergencies.The objectives of the Neurologic EM Interest Group include: